Journal 5: What do you think are the best parts of your paper? Describe them and give justification what you did well.

 Evaluate your classmate using the rubric:

-You did not support your response with evidence from the text or you chose irrelevant evidence and lacks details.
+You clearly and convincingly supported your response with relevant evidence from the text and specific details. | You supported your response with some evidence from the text and adequate specific details. | You did not support your response with evidence from the text or you chose irrelevant evidence and lacks details. |

-You did not put your work into your own words.
+You paraphrased most of the time and did it accurately. | You paraphrased most of the time. | You did not put your work into your own words. |

 Please also comment on the effectiveness of the feedback (oral and written) given your 1st draft by the peers in your group.
 Please also comment on your own contribution to the process.
 NOTE: Make sure that peer names are on the drafts they marked up.

-+ = attempted to read the draft from the point of view of my designated reader and provided constructive and thoughtful commentary.
++ = attempted to read the draft from the point of view of my designated reader and provided constructive and thoughtful commentary.

- = gave somewhat useful feedback, but…
+= gave somewhat useful feedback, but…

-- = provided comments that weren't particularly useful and/or didn't reflect much thought on
+- = provided comments that weren't particularly useful and/or didn't reflect much thought on

 the part of the reader.
 It would have been helpful if s/he had done the following: